 The fixed-rate loans offer a lump-sum, single reimbursement to the borrower, which gets repaid in 5-15 years at an agreed interest rate.
 Interest paid and the payment of the principal remain fixed throughout the lifespan of the loan.

-Home equity loans just like any other loan have its pros & cons that a borrower should keep in mind.
+Home equity loans just like any other loan have their pros & cons that a borrower should keep in mind.
 Some of the advantages of home equity loans are:

 - Home equity loans can be a very valuable tool for responsible borrowers; it provides an easy source of cash.
 If you are looking to buy a home and you’ve got a reliable and steady source of taxable income, and you are sure that you can repay the loan over time, it’s a logical choice to take a home equity loan due to its low-interest rates and possible tax reduction for the tax year.